The ongoing struggle in Ukraine and its resultant debate is merely an indicator of a larger question that Europe seems increasingly unable to answer.

 An oversimplification, yes, of course, but it serves to illustrate the point.

-I joke of course but the USA is quite correctly moving (however slowly) it’s geopolitical focus to the Pacific and Europe has to learn to stand on it’s own two feet.
+The USA is quite correctly moving (however slowly) its geopolitical focus to the Pacific and Europe has to learn to stand on its own two feet.

 Standing on its own two feet can mean one of two things.

-Maintaining an effective defence against aggression within it borders and essentially, giving up any intervention on its periphery and future expansion into the East.
+Maintaining an effective defence against aggression within its borders and essentially, giving up any intervention on its periphery and future expansion into the East.